 MAMMALS: most of the prey hunted by the African Wildcat and our domestic cat are small mammals.
 The meat of mammal prey is red.
 Although the African Wildcat does not hunt deer, cattle, or sheep either, nutritionally, meat from these species comes closer than chicken to what the cat is naturally dependent on eating.

 Poultry products and chicken make an excellent and often indispensable contribution to the diet of cats.
-As part of my recipes and cat food prepared using my premix, cats will eat egg yolk as part of their diet daily.
 Ideally, cats should eat a chicken neck or 1/2 quail or 1/4 Cornish game hen or day old chick at least twice every week for good dental health.
 Choosing chicken, turkey or other type of poultry meat to make cat food offers vital variety.
 If you are inclined to do so, grinding a whole chicken and rendering it into cat food is an excellent, efficient and easy way of taking care of cats’ nutritional needs, but I do not believe that chicken is a superior choice for feeding cats or that it should make up 100 percent of a diet for cats.